 New users of the Everynet Network Server (NS) platform will receive an email invitation to the portal.
-On first entry, the portal will ask the user to set a password and log in.
+Upon first entry, the portal will ask the user to set a password and log in.

-The NS is arranged by 'Organisations' and the scope of view limited to objects belonging to that organisation.
-Everynet will initiate the first user within a new organisation, and they will subsequently be able to add and manage further users via the portal.
+The NS is arranged based on 'Organizations' and the scope of view is limited to objects belonging to that organization.
+Everynet will initiate the first user within a new organization, and they will subsequently be able to add and manage other users via the portal.

 The scope of view for any user is defined by their organization.
 The organization contains all their tags, devices, filters, connections, users and keys.

 Filters provide a powerful mechanism to route data between sets of devices and connections to external application servers.
-By filtering on tags, EUIs, gateways and message types, it is possible to establish complex relationships between devices and applications, even sharing data from one device to multiple applications.
+By filtering tags, EUIs, gateways and message types, it is possible to establish complex relationships between devices and applications, even share data from one device to multiple applications.

 The default view for the Everynet NS portal is shown below.

-The search field provides a convenient mechanism to quickly discovery groups of devices within the server.
-In the example shown here, a selection of devices which have been tagged with 'test' have been listed on the left of the screen.
+The search field provides a convenient mechanism to quickly discover groups of devices within the server.
+In the example shown here, a selection of devices that have been tagged with 'test' have been listed on the left side of the screen.
 Key information for each device is visible in the list of tiles.

 Devices can be searched using:

-When a device is selected (in the example show the top device is highlighted) its full details can be viewed and attributes modified in the right panel of the screen.
+When a device is selected (in the example show the top device is highlighted), its full details can be viewed and the attributes modified in the right-side panel of the screen.
 Each of these attributes maps to developer APIs.